conoro/hugo.conoroneill.net/content/post/a-rural-irish-schools-app-inventor-pilot-the-story-so-far.md

 One big problem we have is that I don't scale.
 Committing to a day a week for months was unrealistic and I had to re-schedule a bunch of sessions.
 I always knew we'd have to do "train the trainer" but I don't know if the school has other parents with the skills, interest and time to take part.
 I hope so.
 I'll be putting the call out soon.

-We willstillhave our App competition with a prize, it'll just be months later than I expected.
+We will still have our App competition with a prize, it'll just be months later than I expected.

 The general lack of computing skills in Irish schools is pretty shocking and it tells me that it's time to wind down certain subjects and add "computers" as a subject at Primary level.
-Can I suggest moving allreligiouseducation to Sunday Schools like other religions do?
+Can I suggest moving all religious education to Sunday Schools like other religions do?
 Parents with the skills, interest and time could run those religion sessions.
 That would free up a huge amount of time to let schools do their real job.

 Overall?
 A big success, loved by both kids and teachers.
 I just need to be more realistic with the timescales and the skillsets.